ashutoshbhadoria/articles/ObjectsAndPrototypes/ObjectsAndPrototypes.md

-# A Deeper Dive into JavaScript Objects And Prototypes
+# A Deep Dive into JavaScript Objects And Prototypes

 For anybody who has been working with JavaScript even on a beginner level, has come across the notion of object in one's code.
 Remember the first program in JavaScript we wrote, it must have looked like `console.log('Hello World!')`.
 Where we used the `log` method of the `console` object.